-This is how Helmholtz expressed his views in a speech delivered in 1878 on "Facts in Perception" ("a noteworthy pronouncement from the realistic camp," as Leclair characterised this speech): "Our sensations are indeed effects wrought by external causes in our organs, and the manner in which such effects manifest themselves, of course, depends very essentially on the nature of the apparatus on which these effects are wrought.
+In a speech delivered in 1878 on "Facts in Perception" ("a noteworthy pronouncement from the realistic camp", as Leclair characterised this speech) Helmholtz expressed his views as follows: "Our sensations are indeed effects wrought by external causes in our organs, and the manner in which such effects manifest themselves, of course, depends very essentially on the nature of the apparatus on which these effects are wrought.
 Inasmuch as the quality of our sensation informs us of the properties of the external action by which this sensation is produced, the latter can be regarded as its sign (Zeichen), but not as its image.
-For a certain resemblance to the object imaged is demanded of an image. . . .
-But a sign need not resemble that of which it is a sign. . ."
-(Vorträge und Reden [Lectures and Speeches], 1884, Bd.
+For a certain resemblance to the object imaged is demanded of an image....
+But a sign need not resemble that of which it is a sign..."
+(Vorträge und Reden, 1884, Bd.
 II, S. 226).
-If sensations are not images of things, but only signs or symbols which do "not resemble" them, then Helmholtz's initial materialist premise is undermined; the existence of external objects becomes subject to doubt; for signs or symbols may quite possibly indicate imaginary objects, and everybody is familiar with instances of such signs or symbols.
-Helmholtz, following Kant, attempts to draw something like an absolute boundary between the "phenomenon" and the "thing-initself."
+If sensations are not images of things, but only signs or symbols which have "no resemblance" to them, then Helmholtz's initial materialist premise is undermined; the existence of external objects becomes subject to doubt; for signs or symbols may quite possibly indicate imaginary objects, and everybody is familiar with instances of such signs or symbols.
+Helmholtz, following Kant, attempts to draw something like an absolute boundary between the "phenomenon" and the "thing-in-itself".
 Helmholtz harbours an insuperable prejudice against straightforward, clear, and open materialism.
-But a little further on he says: "I do not see how one could refute a system even of the most extreme subjective idealism that chose to regard life as a dream.
-One might declare it to be highly improbable and unsatisfactory - I myself would in this case subscribe to the severest expressions of dissent - yet it could be constructed consistently. . . .
-The realistic hypothesis, on the contrary, trusts the evidence (Aussage) of ordinary self-observation, according to which the changes of perception that follow a certain action have no psychical connection with the preceding impulse of volition.
-This hypothesis regards everything that seems to be substantiated by our everyday perception, viz., the material world outside of us, as existing independently of our ideas." (pp. 242-43.)
-"Undoubtedly, the realistic hypothesis is the simplest we can construct; it has been tested and verified in an extremely broad field of application; it is sharply defined in its several parts and, therefore, it is in the highest degree useful and fruitful as a basis of action" (p.
-243).
-Helmholtz's agnosticism also resembles "shamefaced materialism," with certain Kantian twists, in distinction to Huxley's Berkeleian twists.
+But a little further on he himself says: "I do not see how one could refute a system even of the most extreme subjective idealism that chose to regard life as a dream.
+One might declare it to be highly improbable and unsatisfactory-I myself would in this connection subscribe to the severest expressions of repudiation-yet it could be constructed consistently....
+The realistic hypothesis, on the contrary, trusts the evidence (Aussage) of ordinary self-observation, according to which the changes of perception that follow an action have no psychical connection with the preceding impulse of volition.
+This hypothesis regards everything that seems to be substantiated by our everyday perception, viz., the material world outside of us, as existing independently of our ideas" (242-43).
+"Undoubtedly, the realistic hypothesis is the simplest we can construct; it has been tested and verified in an extremely broad field of application; it is sharply defined in its several parts and, therefore, it is in the highest degree useful and fruitful as a basis of action" (243).
+Helmholtz's agnosticism also resembles "shamefaced materialism", with certain Kantian twists, in distinction to Huxley's Berkeleian twists.